nhs-england-tools/repository-template/docs/Tutorial.md

 functionality you need and to demystify some of the content so that you can get the most out of it.

-We'll be building a python AWS Lambda handler, so to complete the later parts of the tutorial you'll need AWS credentials that let you deploy to it.
+We'll be building a Python AWS Lambda handler, so to complete the later parts of the tutorial you'll need AWS credentials that let you deploy to it.